Nikki Hiltz: 2022

-In the summer of 2022, no longer sponsored by Adidas, Hiltz announced that she signed with LuluLemon.
-September 11th, Hiltz finished 2nd at 2022 New Balance New York Road Runners Fifth Avenue Mile in 4:17.4 behind winner Laura Muir.
+In the summer of 2022, no longer sponsored by Adidas, Hiltz announced that they had signed with Lululemon.
+On September 11, Hiltz finished second in the 2022 the Fifth Avenue Mile in 4:17.4 behind winner Laura Muir.
+At the USA Indoor National Championships in Spokane, Washington, Hiltz finished 10th in the 1500 meters.
+At the USA Outdoor National Championships in Eugene, Oregon, Hiltz finished 6th in the 1500 meters.